gl-inet/docs4.x/docs/user_guide/gl-s200/thread_mesh.md

 ![add a single device](https://static.gl-inet.com/docs-iot/en/thread_web_guide/add-a-single-device.png){class="glboxshadow"}

+1. Click the Add button to add individual devices.
+Please configure the relevant parameters according to your personal situation.

 - **Joiner EUI-64**: Joiner's EUI-64 or type ***** to match all Joiners.
 - **Joiner Credential**: The device credentials to be added must be a string containing all uppercase letters and numbers and must not contain the letters I, O, Q and Z, between 6 and 32 characters in length.
 - **Joiner Timeout**: Joiner access timeout, during which a Joiner can access the network using valid credentials.

+2. Once configured, click the Start button.Complete equipment connection within the specified timeframe
+- **Note**：Only one border router can be Commissioning on the same Thread network at the same time.
+Please finish Commissioning on the other border routers before adding the Joiner.
+No Joiner is detected, so Commissioner will stop 90 seconds after it is start.

 ### Add devices in batches